‘Pioneer’ of the historical novel, Sir Walter Scott, commemorated on UK £2 coin…

 Sir Walter Scott’s early work consisted of poetic romances but his earlier books, set in Scotland, demonstrate his knowledge of Scottish history and society.
 His works were some of the most popular literary pieces of his time.

-In the 250th anniversary year of his birth, The Royal Mint have issued a £2 coin, commemorating him and his remarkable career.
+In the 250th anniversary year of his birth, The Royal Mint issued a £2 coin, commemorating him and his remarkable career.

 2021 UK Sir Walter Scott £2